EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 When to Change a Radiator Valve

-Whatever reason you have for replacing your radiator valves we’ll guide you through the process in 6 easy steps.
+Whatever reason you have for replacing your radiator valves, we’ll guide you through the process in six easy steps.
 We’ll also show you how to change a radiator valve as well as explaining how to drain the system.

-As with any type of plumbing DIY, you should have some knowledge or experience already before attempting this.
-We do recommend you using a professional if you've very little DIY experience and know how, or if you're not feeling confident to carry out a job like this.
+As with any type of plumbing DIY, you should already have some knowledge or experience before attempting this.
+We do recommend you use a professional if you've very little DIY experience and know how, or if you're not feeling confident enough to carry out a job like this.

 Below is a diagram of a typical radiator with a valve.